Andrey Gurulyov: Administrative and political career

 In June 2024, he suggested that Russia should attack the Netherlands with nuclear weapons in order to harm energy supply to Europe.

 In August 2024, Ukrainian forces crossed the border into Kursk Oblast during the ongoing Russian invasion of Ukraine resulting in part of the oblast becoming under Ukrainian occupation.
 Gurulyov criticized the Russian army for failing to defend Kursk Oblast.
 On 8 August, he said in a television interview that the Russian military knew about the planned Ukrainian invasion of Kursk a month before it happened but "from the top came the order not to panic, and that those above know better."

+In June 2026, Gurulyov wrote a long post on Telegram, saying that Russia was running the risk of losing the war against Ukraine if measures to counter Ukraine's advancements in drone warfare were not immediately and effectively countered.
+Gurulyov painted a picture of the Russian military and political administration as doing too little, too late against newly emerging threats and changing circumstances, taking half-measures in face of anticipated problems, and lying in reports to make the situation seem better than it was in reality.
+Crucially, Gurulyov claimed that the Russian leadership had "in principle already made the decision" to launch a new general mobilisation in the fall (autumn) of 2026, which he criticised; it would only lead to higher losses of soldiers as long as the problem of enemy drones was not solved first.
+Given that throughout the war ("special military operation"), the Russian leadership had been very keen to avoid the impression that a general mobilisation would be implemented that might see "ordinary Russians" sent to the front, and keep potential plans of doing so secret, this statement by Gurulyov was highly controversial, causing his Telegram post to go viral and received a lot of international press attention and social media backlash.
+Gurulyov subsequently deleted his post, claiming in a Max message that his account had been hacked.

+In an interview also published in June 2026 Gurulyov admitted that in the role of commander of the "separatist pro-Russian forces" he gave orders to shell an Orthodox church during war in Donbas in 2014, in which civilians were killed.
+He also called to bomb Kyiv "so that there's no water, no electricity, no sewage, nothing at all".

 Sanctions

 Gurulyov was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 Gurulyov is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.